- Location: Student Center, 4th Floor

 In order to obtain an ID Card, faculty and staff must have completed all verification and processing with the Human Resources Department 48 hours prior to the ID Card request.
 Data feeds from Human Resources determine who is eligible for an ID Card.
 ID Cards can only be processed for faculty and staff whose data has been fed into the ID Card System from Human Resources.
 If you are not in the ID Card System, you must contact Human Resources to resolve any outstanding issues.
 Two forms of valid identification (one form of valid photo identification is mandatory) are required at the time of ID Card processing.

-If your ID Card is lost or stolen, freeze the card immediately 24 hours/7 days a week on the eAccounts website.
+If your ID Card is lost or stolen, freeze the card immediately 24hours/7 days a week at the Online Card Office: MSUOnlineCardOffice

 - Telephone: 973-655-4118